Skip to content

 modelOverride the default model used by CodeBuddy Code"gpt-5"

-enabledMcpjsonServersList of specific MCP servers approved from the .mcp.json file["memory", "github"]
+enabledMcpjsonServersList of specific MCP servers approved from .mcp.json files["memory", "github"]

-disabledMcpjsonServersList of specific MCP servers denied from the .mcp.json file["filesystem"]
+disabledMcpjsonServersList of specific MCP servers rejected from .mcp.json files["filesystem"]

 autoUpdatesAuto-update settingsfalse